Amararyan/SNID-SAGE/docs/cli/batch-processing.md

 - Start with a small subset to validate parameters
 - Use `--type-filter` to reduce runtime on large template sets
 - Prefer `--minimal` for quick surveys; rerun interesting cases with `--complete`
+ - When using CSV lists, keep spectrum paths relative to the CSV folder for portability

 ## Troubleshooting